adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 ## Preprocessors

-When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the tech stack, the BFED realises there is a much deeper impact beyond just "writing less code".
+When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the tech stack, the BFED knows there's a much deeper impact beyond just "writing less code".

 *"Will debugging code be more difficult?"*, *"Might performance degrade?"* and *"Will I be slowed down due to compile times?"* are just some of the [questions](/articles/the-disadvantages-of-css-preprocessors/) the BFED will consider to avoid problems in the future.